Guides

 A message confirming that the inspected URL is not on Google

 This means your backlink isn’t indexed either.
-To get both your page and your backlink indexed, click “Request indexing” in the right-hand corner (see above).
+To get both your page and your backlink indexed, click “Request indexing.”

 Wait for a few seconds.
-If the page you’re trying to index doesn’t have any errors that need to be addressed prior to indexing, you should receive the following message:
+If the page you’re trying to index doesn’t have any errors that need to be addressed first, you should receive the following message:

-A message confirming that indexing has been requested
+A message confirming that indexing in Google has been requested

-Congrats – you’ve just successfully submitted your page and backlink for indexing!
+If that’s the case, congrats!
+You’ve just successfully submitted your page and backlink for indexing.

 Pros: